-The GBV Charitable Trust Group was first established in September 2014, in Nairobi, Kenya and has taken in over 1092 infants and children whom have been subjected to rape, sex trafficking, child prostitution and vicious assaults.
-The Trust also provides long term assistance and sponsorship to women whom have succumbed to sexual, domestic and gender based violence (GBV).
+The GBV Trust commenced operations in Nairobi, Kenya, that date back to January 2015 with our first local registration as a Humanitarian Society.
+Since that time, we have increased our scope and registrations in Kenya, and have taken in over 1092 infants and children who have been subjected to rape, sex trafficking, child prostitution and vicious assaults.
+The Trust, our Not for Profit Companies and our local community registrations also provide long term assistance, education, training and sponsorship to women who have succumbed to sexual, domestic and gender based violence (GBV).

-We have rescued countless children from sex trafficking and prostitution.
-More disturbingly, there is a huge black market in Nairobi for newborn infants, very commonly sold to be sacrificed in Tanzania.
-Our work commences with intelligence gathering, and progresses to rescue missions, emergency surgical and medical care, long term rehabilitation and we provide permanent housing and education to the world’s most vulnerable children.
+We have rescued hundreds of children from sexual assault, trafficking and prostitution.
+More disturbingly, there is a huge black market in Nairobi for newborn infants, very commonly kidnapped or sold to be sacrificed in neighbouring countries.

 Our work commences with intelligence gathering, then police reporting, or being asked to intervene in a case of child sexual abuse by the locals or authorities.
 We then provide emergency surgical and medical care, long term rehabilitation and education to the most vulnerable children.

 Children who are unable to remain safe in their previous environments have remained sponsored by our local and international donors.
 All children are in the guardianship care of our Charitable Trust, Not for Profit Companies and local registrations that are registered in Kenya and have been legally placed in our care as ordered through the courts across the Republic of Kenya.

 Many of our children are sponsored into private schools, or into our training programs after receiving long term rehabilitation and care in our permanent safe houses and witness protection programs that we operate or support in Nairobi, Narok, Murang’a, Kajiado, Busia, Siaya and Trans-Nzoia counties.